 - Develop an agenda and then share that agenda with the administrator.
 Not only does that ensure you have a purpose to the meeting, but it demonstrates your preparedness.

-- Be prepared to look nice and to be on time.
+- Be ready to look nice and to be on time.

 - Make sure that those you bring along can properly represent the fraternity.